White man arrested for hurling racial slurs at black GOP volunteer

 A woman then joined the men and she began hurling racial slurs too, Partee said, adding that all three were wearing T-shirts with the Marvel comics figure The Punisher.
 White power groups have co-opted the popular comic figure for their own agenda, according to the Southern Poverty Law Center.

-All three people all sped off in the car, Partee said, after he called 911.
+All three people sped off in the car, Partee said, after he called 911.

 “The suspect was carrying a BB gun in a holster which was located and seized as evidence,” according to a police statement.